 2. Chan Kong Kei Roast Duck (陳光記飯店)

 With more than 50 years of experience serving one of Macau best roast duck, marinated in special homemade black pepper sauce.
-Its distinct flavour and the juiciness of the meat immediately surprises your taste buds compare to other roast duck.
-One of the place we don’t mind eating twice in a trip!
+Its distinct flavour and the juiciness of the meat immediately surprises your taste buds compared to other roast duck.
+One of the places we don’t mind eating twice in a trip!

 Avoid arriving during peak lunch or dinner time as the queue can be long, we usually visit prior lunch or in the evening.

 Address: Rua Do Dr. P José Lobo 19 地址: 罗保博士街19号地下